sameemul-haque/ConnectInChat/README.md

 - 🚀 Dive into the future of instant communication with ConnectInChat, a web chat application built using React and Firebase!
 - 🌐 Explore ConnectInChat at [connectinchat.web.app](https://connectinchat.web.app).
-- 🔑 Join with ease - Sign in effortlessly using your Google account.
+- 🔑 Join with ease - Sign in effortlessly within one click using your Google account.
 - 🌍 A global gathering - Connect with a worldwide community in our single, vibrant public chat room.
 - ✅ Enhanced user experience - Enjoy a feature-packed chat environment with added username display, real-time message timestamps, and user verification mark.
 - 🔗 Interactive links - Now, links become clickable, making it easier than ever to share and access resources.